 Madison wrote in detail about war powers in his Letters of Helvidius.

 In the general distribution of powers, we find that of declaring war expressly vested in the congress, where every other legislative power is declared to be vested; and without any other qualification than what is common to every other legislative act.
 The constitutional idea of this power would seem then clearly to be, that it is of a legislative and not an executive nature…

 Those who are to conduct a war cannot in the nature of things, be proper or safe judges, whether a war ought to be commenced, continued, or concluded.
 They are barred from the latter functions by a great principle in free government, analogous to that which separates the sword from the purse, or the power of executing from the power of enacting laws.

-Modern presidents have circumvented the requirement to declare war by appealing to the War Powers Resolution of 1973, which allows the president to send troops into action for up to 90 days before getting congressional approval.
+Modern presidents have circumvented the requirement to declare war by appealing to the War Powers Act of 1973, which allows the president to send troops into action for up to 90 days before getting congressional approval.
 They also rely on broad authorizations to use force passed by Congress.
 Basically, these resolutions allow the president to decide if and when he wants to take military action.

 But the War Powers Act and congressional resolutions simply don’t pass constitutional muster.

 First, no constitutional provision authorizes Congress to pass off its delegated power to the president.
 In fact, doing so violates basic rules of construction.
 In contract law, when a principal (the people) delegates power to an agent (the federal government) that entity cannot transfer the power to another party without specific direction.
 No such authorization exists.
 So, Congress can’t simply give the president a blank slate to make a decision on war based on his own discretion.
 Congress must make that call and make it specifically before initiation of military action.